samouraiworld/peerdev/gno-tutorials/short-tutorials/9-secure-tx/slides.md

 <!--

 Code part - What to demonstrate:
 - How to do a simple transaction
 - How to do an airgap transaction (in local)
-- In a Virtual VM (To simulate hardware)
 - Hardware key https://github.com/gnolang/gno/issues/1119
 - Using Adena Wallet https://www.adena.app/
 - Multi-sign using the script